 Do you know how much money banks lose every year due to fraud?
-The Financial Regulation News data say banking industry lost $2.2 billion in fraud losses in 2016, 58% of which were related to debit card fraud.
+The Financial Regulation News data say the banking industry lost $2.2 billion in fraud losses in 2016, 58% of which were related to debit card fraud.
 ATM Marketplace states that card fraud losses escalated in 2017 and it is projected that card fraud will grow an additional 42% by 2020.
-Statista forecast, however, is more favorable – by 2018 payment card fraud losses in the United States are to decrease to $1.8 billion.

-Moreover, there’s also a problem of false positive transactions in ecommerce, i.e. wrongly rejected legitimate transactions due to suspected fraud.
-The 2015 study by Javelin Strategy revealed that such false positive declines in the U.S., which account for $118 billions of dollars in annual losses for retailers may represent a serious threat for businesses not only because the retailers lose money, but also because they lose their customers due to erroneous declines.
+Moreover, there’s also a problem of false-positive transactions in e-commerce, i.e. wrongly rejected legitimate transactions due to suspected fraud.
+The 2015 study by Javelin Strategy revealed that such false-positive declines in the U.S., which account for $118 billion of dollars in annual losses for retailers may represent a serious threat for businesses not only because of the retailers’ lose money, but also because they lose their customers due to erroneous declines.

-Fraud detection touches many industries including banking and financial services, insurance, healthcare, government agencies, etc. In simple words fraud detection is the system for identification and blocking suspicious activities to prevent such activities endanger business.
+Fraud detection touches many industries including banking and financial services, insurance, healthcare, government agencies, etc. In simple words, fraud detection is the system for identification and blocking suspicious activities to prevent such activities endanger the business.

 Fraud is a very adaptive and tech-savvy crime.
 That is why the more technologies are in the market the more advanced should be the tools for fraud identification and preventing fraud.
 The state-of-the-art intelligent data analysis methods for fraud detection systems include Knowledge Discovery in Databases (KDD), Data Mining, Machine Learning, and Statistics.